WebReflection/workway/README.md

 });

 // this worker can be regularly used like any other worker
-// the passed event will never be one handled by `remotely` self.onmessage = event => {
+// the passed event will never be one handled by `workway` self.onmessage = event => {
   console.log(event.data);
 };